All about AllAboutDogFood

-AllAboutDogFood.co.uk is, I hope, a one-stop-shop for anyone interested in their dog's diet.
-It includes the world’s first dog food search engine, the first dog food directory and the first dynamic dog food comparison page.
-Our comprehensive feeding guide, dog food FAQ and direct nutrional support also give dog owners access to a huge amount of impartial nutritional advice and best of all, it's all free!
+AllAboutDogFood.co.uk is intended to be a one-stop-shop for anyone interested in their dog's diet.
+It includes the world’s first interactive dog food and dog treat directories as well as the first dynamic dog food comparison page.
+Our comprehensive feeding guide, dog food FAQ and dedicated dog food forum also give dog owners access to a huge amount of impartial nutritional advice and best of all, it's all free!

-Fortunately, by doing everything myself, and I do mean everything, the site's costs are very low.
-Still, if it was just about the money, the site would not exist.
-In fact, if it wasn't for a secondary (unrelated) day job supplementing my income, the site could not exist.
-I do, of course, have ambitions that the site will, one day, make a good living but in the mean time, as unbelievable as it may sound, even to myself, I am happy just to make a difference.
+Fortunately, by doing everything myself, and I do mean everything, the site's costs are very low but if it was just about the money, AADF would have been shut down a long time ago.
+I do, of course, have ambitions that the site will one day make a good living but in the mean time, as crazy as it may sound (even to myself), I am happy just to make a difference.

-For so long, pet food manufacturers have been able to get away with producing, frankly, awful foods for our pets.
+For far too long, pet food manufacturers have been able to get away with producing, frankly, awful foods for our pets.
 Somebody once said "don't blame the player, blame the game" and never has that been more appropriate.
 The game here is corporate capitalism and there is only one rule - make as much money as possible.
-The corporation players have grown into multinational giants because they know that minimising costs while maximising income is the road to success.
-Unfortunately this means that the most successful foods in the UK all have two things in common - low grade ingredients and elevated prices.
-The four biggest corporations now have such a stranglehold on the British pet food industry that most consumers simply aren't aware that alternatives exist and the health problems that low grade foods often bring are so widespread that many pet owners simply disregard them as a normal part of a dog's life.
+The companies best able to cut costs while maximising income reign supreme and while that might work in other industries, it is not good news for our pets.
+The combination of low grade ingredients and elevated prices has been such a recipe for success for the 'the big 3' pet food corporations that most consumers aren't even aware that alternatives exist.
+And what's worse, the health problems that are often linked to low grade foods are now so widespread that many pet owners just disregard them as a normal part of a dog's life.
 So many dogs are living short, problem-filled lives and nobody's blinking an eye.

 But things can change.